truenas/documentation/content/TruenasApps/StableApps/InstallNextCloudMedia.md

 5. Enter the storage settings for each of the four datasets created for the Nextcloud app.

    Do not select **Pre v2 Storage Structure** if you are deploying Nextcloud for the first time as this slows down the installation and is not necessary.
-   If you are upgrading where your Nextcloud deployment in SCALE was a 1.x.x release, select this option.
+   If you are upgrading where your Nextcloud deployment in TrueNAS was a 1.x.x release, select this option.

    a.
 Select **Host Path (Path that already exists on the system)** in **Type**, then browse to and select the **appdata** dataset to populate the **Host Path** for the **Nextcloud AppData Storage** fields.